-Organization Access Control Organization Administrators Security Group
+Organization Access Control: Organization Administrators Security Group

-Each organization should have one or more users who are Administrators of their organizations or this role can be designated to a user from another organization.
+Each organization should have one or more users who are Administrators of their organizations.
+This role may also be designated to a user from another organization.

+Centralized

+Organization administrators are restricted to editing metadata about the organization and receiving notifications when their organization profile is changed.
+The security group should be configured as follows: